An Introduction to Gulp.js - SitePoint

 That Sounds Scarily Complicated!

 Creating a build process will take time.
-It’s more complex than performing each task manually but, over the long-term, you will save hours of effort, reduce human error and save your sanity.
+It’s more complex than performing each task manually but, over the long-term, you’ll save hours of effort, reduce human error and save your sanity.
 Adopt a pragmatic approach:

-- automate the most frustrating tasks first
+- Automate the most frustrating tasks first.

-- try not to over-complicate your build process; an hour or two is more than enough for the initial set-up
+- Try not to over-complicate your build process; an hour or two is more than enough for the initial set-up.

-- choose task runner software and stick with it for a while.
+- Choose task runner software and stick with it for a while.
 Don’t switch to another option on a whim.

-Some of the tools and concepts may be new to you but take a deep breath and concentrate on one thing at a time.
+Some of the tools and concepts may be new to you, but take a deep breath and concentrate on one thing at a time.

 Task Runners: the Options

-Build tools such as GNU Make have been available for decades but web-specific task runners are a relatively new phenomenon.
-The first to achieve critical mass was Grunt – a Node.js task runner which used plug-ins controlled (originally) by a JSON configuration file.
-Grunt was hugely successful but there were a number of issues:
+Build tools such as GNU Make have been available for decades, but web-specific task runners are a relatively recent phenomenon.
+The first to achieve critical mass was Grunt — a Node.js task runner that used plugins configured (originally) by a JSON configuration file.
+Grunt was hugely successful but suffered with speed and complex customization problems.
+Many issues were addressed in later editions, but Gulp had already arrived and offered a number of improvements:

 - Features such as file watching were built-in.

-- Gulp plug-ins were (mostly) designed to do a single job.
+- Gulp plugins were (mostly) simple and designed to do a single job.

 - Gulp used JavaScript configuration code which was less verbose, easier to read, simpler to modify, and provided better flexibility.

-- Gulp was faster because it uses Node.js streams to pass data through a series of piped plug-ins.
-Files were only written at the end of the task.
+- Gulp was faster because it used Node.js streams to pass data through a series of piped plugins.
+Files were only written at the end of each task.

-Of course, Gulp itself isn’t perfect and new task runners such as Broccoli.js, Brunch and webpack have also been competing for developer attention.
-More recently, npm itself has been touted as a simpler option.
-All have their pros and cons, but Gulp remains the favorite and is currently used by more than 40% of web developers.
+- webpack and Parcel have increased in popularity.
+These are module bundlers that understand JavaScript syntax and can perform simple tasks with little configuration.

+However, Gulp still provides the flexibility and efficiency to attract a third of web developers.
+If you can write JavaScript, Gulp allows general-purpose tasks to do anything.

-Gulp requires Node.js but, while some JavaScript knowledge is beneficial, developers from all web programming faiths will find it useful.
+Gulp requires Node.js.
+JavaScript knowledge is beneficial but developers from all web programming faiths will find it useful.

 Step 1: Install Node.js

-Node.js can be downloaded for Windows, Mac and Linux from nodejs.org/download/.
-There are various options for installing from binaries, package managers and docker images – full instructions are available.
+Node.js can be downloaded for Windows, macOS and Linux from nodejs.org/download/.
+There are various options for installing from binaries, package managers and docker images; full instructions are available.

-Note for Windows users: Node.js and Gulp run on Windows but some plug-ins may not install or run if they depend on native Linux binaries such as image compression libraries.
-One option for Windows 10 users is the new bash command-line; this solves many issues but is a beta product and could introduce alternative problems.
+Note: Node.js and Gulp run on Windows but some plugins may not work correctly if they depend on native Linux binaries.
+One option for Windows 10 users is the Windows Subsystem for Linux; this could solve issues but may introduce alternative problems.

-Once installed, open a command prompt and enter:
+Once installed, open a command prompt and enter the following to reveal the version number:

 node -v

-to reveal the version number.
 You’re about to make heavy use of

-npm – the Node.js package manager which is used to install modules.
+npm — the Node.js package manager that’s used to install modules.
 Examine its version number:

 npm -v

-Note for Linux users: Node.js modules can be installed globally so they are available throughout your system.
+Note: Node.js modules can be installed globally so they are available throughout your system.
 However, most users will not have permission to write to the global directories unless

 npm commands are prefixed with

 sudo.
-There are a number of options to fix npm permissions and tools such as nvm can help but I often change the default directory, e.g. on Ubuntu/Debian-based platforms:
+There are a number of options to fix npm permissions and tools such as nvm can help but you can also change the default directory, e.g. on Ubuntu/Debian-based platforms:

 cd ~

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!